BenyD/Philadelphia-Missionary-Church/ADMIN_SETUP.md

 ### For Admins

-1. Log in at `/admin/login`
+1. Log in at `/login`
-2. View all prayer requests on the dashboard
+2. View all prayer requests and events on the dashboard
-3. Click "View" to see request details
+3. **Prayer Requests**: Click "View" to see request details, update status and add admin notes
-4. Update status and add admin notes
+4. **Events**: Click "Create Event" to add new events, or "Edit" to modify existing ones
 5. Save changes to track progress

 ### For Visitors